dtorres/cocoapods-prune-localizations/README.md

 In your Podfile, add this line:

+    plugin 'cocoapods-prune-localizations'

+Localizations will be inferred from your project.

+or if you would prefer to specify the localizations:

     plugin 'cocoapods-prune-localizations', {:localizations => ["en", "es"]}

 This will keep the English and Spanish localizations in the Pods.
 Modify the localizations to your needs.